Counselor | Peace Advocate

 I am also the creator and producer of the Cognitive Accountability Training (CAT) Model, an evidenced-based CBT curriculum for conducting psycho-educational classes to stop abusive behavior.
 A research project started in November 2009 provided empirical evidence of the model's effectiveness in changing "criminal thinking" (denial) to end violent and abusive behavior toward one's self and others.

 I retired in the summer of 2016.
 I do still teach part-time, three classes per week in the Nonviolent Alternatives program.
-I decided to retire in order to be close to home in Indianapolis to care for my wife Kim when she developed some serious medical issues.
+I decided to retire in order to be close to home in Indianapolis to care for my wife Kim when she developed some serious and chronic medical issues.

 I live in a condominium on the Southwest side of Indianapolis in Perry township.

 Kim and I have season tickets for the Indy Fuel hockey team, an affiliate of the Chicago Blackhawks.
 But to be honest, my NHL team is the Tampa Bay Lightning.

 Thankfully Kim's medical situation has improved sufficiently for us to still attend games

 .
 For her birthday I bought her a scooter so she no longer needs a wheelchair to get from the parking lot to our seats.
 Here she is with our team mascot Nitro and the Indy Fuel Captain, Zach Miskovic.

 I grew up in Fort Wayne, and my family always had season tickets to see the Komets, so I've been a huge hockey fan since childhood.
 This is a picture of me with Bob Chase.
-Mr Chase has been the voice of the Komets on WOWO radio since 1953.
+Bob was the voice of the Komets on WOWO radio since 1953.
 That's before I was born!
 What an amazing guy.
 Sadly Bob passed on Thanksgiving morning 2016.